brandonbeeler/power-creative-angular-scaffold/README.md

 Rather than structuring the app directory to contain a sub directory per component type (directive, services, controller) we make a sub directory per feature (AKA resource).
 Example we may have a directory for products or faq's for the lennox.com redesign.
 This will prevent these directories from containing too many files making them hard to traverse.
 As a whole we should try to keep directories from containing more than 7 files.
 If you start to notice a directory is getting large consider splitting it into sub directories.

 ## This is a living document
 This is a living breathing document.
 We can adapt this as we see fit.
 If something makes more sense add it to the document but for the sake of maintainability lets stay consistent.
+You will need to be a contributor first though to edit this doc.